jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 # Pipelines
 A pipeline contains materialized views and streaming tables declared in Python or SQL source files.
 Delta Live Tables infers the dependencies between these tables, ensuring updates occur in the correct order.
 For each dataset, Delta Live Tables compares the current state with the desired state and proceeds to create or update datasets using efficient processing methods.
+Note: DLTs defined in SQL cannot be parameterized.